carlisson/nh1/README.md

 * 1iperfd        Run iperfd, waiting for 1iperf connection
 * 1isip          Return if a given string is an IP address
 * 1ison          Return if server is on.
 Params: (-q for quiet or name), IP
+* 1mynet         Return all networks running on network interfaces
 * 1ports         Scan 1.500 ports for a given host
 * 1ssh           Connect a SSH server (working with eXtreme)
 * 1tcpdump       Run tcpdump in a given network interface